moorjani-ajay/csv-splitter/README.md

 ## Disclaimer

 This script is provided as-is without any warranty.
 Use it at your own risk.
 The author is not responsible for any damage or loss caused by the use of this script.

-## Contact

-For any questions or inquiries, please contact [your-email-address].